-Basilio Serrano is a man on a mission.
-He is a seasoned educator and historian who is all too familiar with the plight of Puerto Ricans whose contributions to jazz have been overlooked or lost.
+Basilio Serrano is a seasoned educator, historian and a person all too familiar with the plight of Puerto Ricans whose contributions to North American jazz have been minimized, overlooked or forgotten.

-In 2000 Serrano wrote a series of articles on Juan Tizol’s cross-cultural collaborations with Duke Ellington, Harry James and other nationally known orchestras.
-In addition, he has written articles about Boricua Pioneers in Latin Jazz, Puerto Rican Musicians of the Harlem Renaissance and essays about pianist Noro Morales, actress Miriam Colón and political activist Lolita Lebrón among others.
+His past articles and essays include Juan Tizol’s cross-cultural collaborations with Duke Ellington, Harry James, and other nationally known orchestras.
+Also, Boricua Pioneers in Latin Jazz, Puerto Rican Musicians of the Harlem Renaissance, the pianist Noro Morales and the actress Miriam Colón among others.

-During a recent Q&A with Serrano I asked him why he chose Juan Tizol as his primary subject.
+During a recent conversation with Serrano, I asked why he chose Tizol as his primary subject.
 “I chose Tizol because when he arrived in the U.S from Puerto Rico he spoke no English and was not familiar with American culture.
-Tizol knew little of jazz, and he played an unusual instrument that was considered best for marching bands than orchestra ensembles.
-Many would say that Tizol had three strikes against him, if not four,” said Serrano, “yet despite the odds, he went on to have an extremely successful life in music.”
+Tizol knew little of jazz, and he played an unusual instrument that was best suited for marching bands than an orchestra.
+Some would say that Tizol had three strikes against him,” said Serrano, “yet despite the odds, he went on to have an extremely successful life in music.”

 Juan Tizol hails from Vega Baja, Puerto Rico where he grew up in a musical environment.
 His first instrument was the violin however he switched to the valve trombone at an early age and it became his instrument of choice.
-In large part, he received his musical training from his uncle, Manuel Tizol, who was the director of the municipal band and symphony in San Juan, however, he also gained experience playing local operas, ballets, and dance bands.
-Ironically, Tizol came to the U.S. as a stowaway in 1920, aboard a ship that was traveling to Washington, D.C., where he set up residence and established himself at the Howard Theater and played for touring shows and silent movies.
-It was at the there that Tizol met Duke Ellington.
+Largely, he received his musical training from his uncle, Manuel Tizol, who was the director of the municipal band and symphony in San Juan, however, he also gained experience playing local operas, ballets, and dance bands.
+Ironically, Tizol came to the U.S. as a stowaway in 1920, aboard a ship traveling to Washington, D.C., where he set up residence and established himself at the Howard Theater, where he performed for touring shows and silent movies.
+There he met Duke Ellington.

 In the autobiography, Music is My Mistress (Da Capo Press, 1976) Ellington describes Tizol as “A tremendous asset to our band, a very big man, a very unselfish man and one of the finest musicians I’ve ever known.”

 Tizol was also a racial trailblazer who paved the way for the future generation of Latin musicians.
-During his lifetime Tizol endured the indignity of being called a “blob of sour crème in a black bowl of caviar,” and forced to adhere to “color codes” by blackening his face for the films Black and Tan (1929) and Check and Double Check (the 1930s).
-The fact that Tizol made a conscious choice to work with primarily black jazz orchestra’s, married Rosebud Brown-Tizol, an African American and lived in a primarily African American community in Washington, DC during a time when racial inequities were the order of the day says a lot about Tizol’s moral fiber.
+He endured the indignity of being called a “blob of sour crème in a black bowl of caviar,” and was forced to adhere to “color codes” the blackening of his face for the films Black and Tan (1929) and Check and Double Check (the 1930s).
+That Tizol made a conscious choice to work with primarily black jazz orchestra’s, married Rosebud Brown-Tizol, an African American and lived in a primarily African American community in Washington, DC during a time when racial inequities were the order of the day says much Tizol’s character.

-When the Duke Ellington Orchestra toured the South and restaurants refused to serve African American members of the band Tizol’s trademark response was, “If you don’t serve them, you don’t serve me because I am with them.”
-Ironically, his detractors accused him of “trying to pass for black.”
+When the Duke Ellington Orchestra toured the South and restaurants refused to serve the African American members of the band Tizol’s typical response was, “If you don’t serve them, you don’t serve me.”
+Ironically, detractors accused him of “trying to pass for black.”

 One of the most compelling sections in Serrano’s book is titled The Progenitor of Latin Jazz: Trombonist Extraordinaire.
-Prior to reading Serrano’s book, I was of the opinion that Mario Bauza’s “Tanga” was the first Afro Cuban (Latin) jazz recording.
-According to Tizol, not necessarily so, “Tizol is often credited as a pioneer in Latin jazz.
+Before reading Serrano’s book, I was of the mind that Mario Bauza’s “Tanga” was the first Afro Cuban (Latin) jazz recording.
+According to Tizol, perhaps not so, “Tizol is often credited as a pioneer in Latin jazz.
 More often than not, however, credit is denied to the roles played by him and Duke Ellington in the development of the Latin jazz genre.
-For example, some consider “Tanga”, credited to the trumpeter Maria Bauza and Frank “Machito” Grillo and recorded in 1943, almost nine years after “Porto Rican Chaos” and eight years after “Caravan”, which many considered the first Latin jazz recording.
-Others suggest that the first Latin jazz genre recording was the 1947 “Manteca” by Chano Pozo and Dizzy Gillespie.
-However, both “Tanga” and “Manteca” were recorded during the bebop era and almost eight and twelve years, respectively after Tizol’s 1935 “Porto Rican Chaos.”
-According to Serrano, Tizol is described as the “Progenitor of Latin jazz” because he experimented with Latin rhythms most often.
-I like to think of Tizol as an unsung founding father of Latin jazz.”
+For example, some consider ‘Tanga’, credited to the trumpeter Maria Bauza and Frank “Machito” Grillo recorded in 1943, almost nine years after “Porto Rican Chaos” and eight years after “Caravan”, which many considered the first Latin jazz recording.
+Others suggest that the first Latin jazz genre recording was the 1947 ‘Manteca’ by Chano Pozo and Dizzy Gillespie.
+However, both “Tanga” and “Manteca” were recorded during the bebop era, roughly eight and twelve years, respectively after Tizol’s 1935 “Porto Rican Chaos.”
+According to Serrano, Tizol is described as the “Progenitor of Latin jazz” because he experimented with Latin rhythms and is an unsung founding father of Latin jazz.”

-During his long and illustrious career Tizol also worked extensively with Harry James, Nat King Cole, Frank Sinatra, Nelson Riddle, Louie Bellson, Billy Strayhorn, Woody Herman, Sy Zentner, Bing Crosby, Ella Fitzgerald, Jimmy Durante, B.B.
+During his long and fruitful career Tizol worked extensively with Harry James, Nat King Cole, Frank Sinatra, Nelson Riddle, Louie Bellson, Billy Strayhorn, Woody Herman, Sy Zentner, Bing Crosby, Ella Fitzgerald, Jimmy Durante, B.B.
 King, Rosemary Clooney, Billy Holiday, Ethel Waters, Ben Webster and Sarah Vaughan among others.

-Serrano also devotes a chapter to Tizol’s contemporaries – Rafael Hernández, Rafael Escudero, and Rafael Duchesne among others and devotes another additional chapter to Juan Tizol’s known compositions.
+Serrano also devotes chapters to Boricua Pioneers: Rafael Hernández, Rafael Escudero, and Rafael Duchesne and Tizol’s compositions.